 The Host Content Type

-In addition to the 5 Base Content Types described above, there is also a Host Content Type which is used to store information on all the Sites hosted on your dotCMS instance.
+In addition to the nine Base Content Types described above, there is also a Host Content Type, which is used to store information on all the sites hosted on your dotCMS instance.
 But unlike the Base Content Types above, you can not create your own custom Content Type from the Host Content Type.
-However you can extend the Host Content Type by adding any fields you wish to it; this allows you to add information which your users can (or must) supply for each Site hosted on your dotCMS instance.
+However you can extend the Host Content Type by adding any fields you wish to it; this allows you to add information which your users can (or must) supply for each site hosted on your dotCMS instance.

 For example, you may wish to change or add fields that represent developer keys for differetn Web APIs used by your sites (such as Google Analytics).
 You can then write a single Widget or other code block that can appropriately access Web APIs on all your sites, but pull the appropriate developer key based on the site the code is run on.